1. A complete change of physical form or substance.

 During this time, the butterfly also pumps blood into its the veins of the wings to unfold them.
-The blood coagulates providing the stiffness to the wings so they are suitable for flying.
+The blood coagulates providing the stiffness to the wings, so they are suitable for flying.
 After all, this is completed it frees itself entirely.

-Only recently, I heard another bit of information, which initially made my ears perk up, then it startled me, and finally it opened up a new way of looking at a consequential part of human life.
+Only recently, I heard another bit of information, which initially made my ears perk up, then it startled me, and finally, it opened up a new way of looking at a consequential part of human life.

 Here it is: During the transformation from the caterpillar to the butterfly, butterfly cells begin to grow inside the caterpillar body.

-For the caterpillar the butterfly cells are foreign bodies, an intrusion, it fights them like an infection and it gets ill.
+For the caterpillar the butterfly cells are foreign bodies, an intrusion, it fights them like an infection, and it gets ill.

 The growing butterfly uses the dying and later dead caterpillar as food for growing.

-Until now, I had looked at metamorphosis as an interesting, but given, ordinary, everyday process.
+Until now, I had looked at metamorphosis as an interesting, but a given, ordinary, everyday process.
 I was stunned and somewhat disturbed when I heard about this brutal, deadly battle with no chance for the caterpillar.
 Still, it makes sense.
 However, how can such a beautiful being like a butterfly behave so cruelly?